shubhandra/pizza-ordering-system/README.md

 NPM Packages for angular are none yet but we will install Angular Material and Bootstrap for UI development.

 Note - If you need to install another package discuss it with the team before doing that.

      - After completing your modules test it properly before raising a pull request.

+     - Always pull changes before pushing your code to the server.